 - are responsible, competent, confident and creative users of information and communication technology

 In Key Stage 1, children are taught to:

 - understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following precise and unambiguous instructions

 - create and debug simple programs

 - use logical reasoning to predict the behaviour of simple programs

 - use technology purposefully to create, organise, store, manipulate and retrieve digital content

 - recognise common uses of information technology beyond school

 - use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies

-We run successful parent workshops around e-safety each academic year to strengthen the learning of the children.
+We run successful parent workshops around online safety each academic year to strengthen the learning of the children.
 Please refer to our materials regarding Staying Safe on the Internet by clicking here.